aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/02-network-internet-access.md

 - **Who is affected?** One user / one device
 - **What is affected?** Internet access / browser-based websites
 - **When did it start?** Reported during the support request
-- **What impact does it have?** High — one user/device affected; no wider outage identified.
+- **What impact does it have?** One user/device affected; no wider outage identified.

 The support check focused on separating Wi-Fi connectivity from a possible DNS-related browsing issue.